Honolulu Medical Malpractice Lawyer

 Common Malpractice Areas

-Numerous situations where a patient suffers injury due to a physician’s error or oversight can warrant a malpractice claim, but many of these fall under just a few categories.
+At the Law Offices of Dennis W. Potts, we look at numerous situations where a patient suffers an injury due to a physician’s error or oversight.
+This can warrant a malpractice claim, but many of these fall under just a few categories.
 The most common malpractice types are:

 - Failing to diagnose properly.
 Poor diagnosis can be established if the doctor would have either discovered the illness or made an appropriate diagnosis based on the facts the doctor was given if he or she had met the appropriate standard of care.